xaviarias/small-bank/README.md

 ## Building and testing

-To build the project and run the tests, run the command:
+To build the project and run the tests, run the commands:

 ```
+./gradlew generateContractWrappers
 ./gradlew build
 ```